10th February 2020. At the Old Grammarians. Josephine's choices this month.

 For seven or eight meetings during the year members are invited to prepare and present a programme of their choice.
 At other meetings all members are welcome to bring along their choice of music and we will try to play something from everyone.
 These meetings will may be themed or open with a couple being loosely devoted to jazz, anything from King Oliver to Jamie Cullum via Louis Armstrong, Errol Garner, Ella Fitzgerald, Miles Davis, the Big Bands et al; you can even throw in some Rock and Folk for good measure (I did say loosely devoted!).
 Occassionally we have a guest presenter.

 The group has its own CD/Tape player with someone to operate it, so you only need to bring along your music!

-We meet on the 2nd Monday of the month from 2pm til 4pm in the Restaurant of The Columbia Hotel, Northampton Road, Wellingborough.
+We meet on the 2nd Monday of the month from 2pm til 4pm in the Function Room of the Old Grammarians, Oxford Street, Wellingborough.
 There is a £1.50 per head room levy and optional tea/coffee and biscuits for a further £2 per head.

 For further Information contact the group leader by phone, details In the Interest Groups Insert in the Contact Newsletter.

 All are welcome so come and hear for yourself!